Where to Eat in Kauai: Food Guide

 Tahiti Nui

-Our only regret is never being hungry enough to order one of the main entrees.
-We sat next to a pair of couples one night, and our eyes popped out of our heads when their meals came out—beautifully plated fish dishes with colorful purple sweet potato mash.
+Our only regret is never being hungry enough to tackle one of their main dishes.
+One night, we ended up next to these two couples, and our eyes nearly fell out of our heads when we saw what they were having—these gorgeous fish dishes with a pop of purple sweet potato mash that looked too good to be true.

 AMA Restaurant